 How to Sketch Your Composition

-Below find few tips to help you get started:
+Below find a few tips to help you get started:

-- Once the basic outlines are in place, start with additional details which you can see.
+• Once the basic outlines are in place, start with additional details you can see.
 Use a variety of pencil strokes to create different textures and effects.

-- Experiment with basic drawing techniques and keep changing until you find what works best.
+• Experiment with basic drawing techniques and keep changing until you find the best.
 Still-life drawing is all about experimenting and finding what you’re comfortable with.

 Shade in the Objects

 Shading is an integral part of any still-life drawing.
-It helps create the illusion of depth and realism and can add visual interest to the composition.
+It can enhance the composition’s visual interest, the sense of depth, and reality.

 You can use various shading techniques, so experiment until you find what works best.
 Some popular methods include hatching, crosshatching, stippling, and scumbling.